gottadiveintopython/kivyx.utils.fontfinder/README.md

 for font in enum_fonts_from_text('안녕조'):
     print(font.name)

-# For CJK fonts, there is another way.
+# For CJK fonts, there is an alternative.
 for lang in 'zh-Hant zh-Hans ko ja'.split():
     print(f"-- list of fonts that would support [{lang}] --") for font in enum_fonts_from_lang(lang):